-Wendy L. Simpson Chief Executive Officer and President Age 68

-Pamela J. Shelley-Kessler Executive Vice President, Chief Financial Officer and Corporate Secretary Age 51

-Clint B. Malin Executive Vice President and Chief Investment Officer Age 45 Wendy L. Simpson has been a director of our company since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, President and Chief Operating Officer from October 2005 through March 2007 and Chief Executive Officer and President from March 2007 through August 2013.
+Wendy L. Simpson Chief Executive Officer and President Age 69 Wendy L. Simpson has been a director of our company since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, President and Chief Operating Officer from October 2005 through March 2007 and Chief Executive Officer and President from March 2007 through August 2013.
 In August 2013, Ms. Simpson was appointed Chairman of the Board of Directors.

-Pamela J. Shelley-Kessler joined our company as Vice President and Controller in July 2000.
-In March 2007 she was appointed Senior Vice President and Chief Financial Officer.
-In December 2010 she was promoted to Executive Vice President.
-Prior to joining our company Ms. Shelley-Kessler was the Corporate Controller for a privately held commercial and multifamily real estate developer and the Director of Financial Reporting for a Southern California apartment REIT.
-Formerly she was with Ernst & Young LLP.

-Clint B. Malin joined our company as Vice President and Chief Investment Officer in May 2004.
-In December 2010 he was promoted to Senior Vice President.
-In June 2012 he was promoted to Executive Vice President.
+Pamela J. Shelley-Kessler Executive Vice President, Chief Financial Officer and Corporate Secretary Age 52 Pamela J. Shelley-Kessler is the Executive Vice President and Chief Financial Officer, a position she has held since December 2010.
+From March 2007 to December 2010 she served as Senior Vice President and Chief Financial Officer and as Vice President and Controller from July 2000 to March 2007.
+Prior to joining our company, Ms. Shelley-Kessler was the Corporate Controller for a privately held commercial and multifamily real estate developer.
+She was also the Director of Financial Reporting for a Southern California apartment REIT.
+Ms. Shelley-Kessler also served as the Assistant Controller of the Inland Empire division of KB Home, a publicly traded homebuilder.
+She began her career as a certified public accountant in the real estate group of Ernst and Young LLP.
+In January 2018, Ms. Shelley-Kessler joined the board of Physician's Realty Trust where she serves on the audit committee.
+Clint B. Malin Executive Vice President and Chief Investment Officer Age 46 Clint B. Malin is the Executive Vice President and Chief Investment Officer, a position he has held since June 2012.
+From December 2010 to June 2012 he served as Senior Vice President and Chief Investment Officer and as Vice President and Chief Investment Officer from May 2004 to December 2010.
 Prior to joining our company, Mr. Malin was employed by Sun Healthcare Group, Inc. ("Sun"), a nationwide owner and operator of post-acute care and skilled nursing centers from 1997 through 2004.
 Mr. Malin's last position held at Sun was Vice President of Corporate Real Estate.
 Genesis Healthcare, Inc. acquired Sun in December 2012.
 Mr. Malin began his career in public accounting, initially practicing at KPMG Peat Marwick LLP and then Arthur Andersen LLP.